 You type THE END.
 You stand and applaud yourself.
 And you should!
 You’ve crafted the crucial first line, and the all-important end of page three, and the big hook at the end of chapter one.
 You nailed how to start a novel.
-Your book is still compelling after twenty pages, the middle is not bad (here’s more on that), and the ending is kickass.
+Your book is still compelling after twenty pages, the middle of your novel is not bad, and the ending is kickass.

 But you are not finished.
 Now comes the good part.
 The difficult part!
 But the good part.

 The good news and the bad news: it takes longer, much longer than you might think, to revise your novel and make your book wonderful.

 How do you go through the whole darn thing and make it better?
 (If you’re me, how do you wrangle 120,000 words into 95,000?)
 I have kind of a system.
 Works for me.

 Put the book away for a week.
 (It should be two weeks, but who has two weeks?)

 Then start reading it.
 But here’s the key.
 Read it as if you didn’t write it.
 I do that by pretending I’m someone else.
 You know how when you hit “send” to deliver a manuscript to your editor or reader?
 And as soon as you do, you think—darn.
 I need to change this.
 That’s because in that moment, you are reading it through someone else’s eyes.

 Try it, okay?
 Poof.
 You’re someone else.
 A tough reader, a smart reader, one who is seeing this thing for the very first time.
 Look at it as fun.
 As a challenge.
 Your goal is to help this poor writer be fabulous.

 Ah HA.
 Now you’ll see the plot holes.
 The repetition.
 The stilted dialogue.
 The scenes (you have scenes, right?) without any action.
 The pages without conflict.
 The parts you skip.
 The weak verbs.
 Fix those.

 “Was.”
 “Just.”
 “Suddenly.”
 “That.”
 The excessive description.
 The repetition.
 The characters with no motivation.
 The coincidences.
 The wordiness.
 The repetition.
 (Oh, I said that.)